Who submits a VAT return?

 Find out if you are eligible for special VAT arrangements

 Do you supply services to a foreign country or purchase services from abroad?
-You may have to declare part of the VAT paid or charged for these services in the Netherlands and part in the country you are doing business with.
-You can find more information on the Tax and Customs Administration website (in Dutch).
+You may have to declare part of the VAT paid or charged for these services in the Netherlands, and part in the country you are doing business with.
+Check the Tax Administration's tool for services and from abroad (in Dutch).
+It shows who must declare the VAT on these services: you or your supplier.
+And in which country this is required.
+Do you provide goods abroad?
+Find out more about international trade and VAT (in Dutch).

 Correct mistakes in your next VAT return